AksoEo/docs/api/authorization.md

 Permissions are granted to clients using the following protocol:
 1. Hardcoded business logic

-	E.g. clients using user access as their authentication method are always allowed to modify certain fields in their own `User` resource.
+	E.g. clients using user access as their authentication method are always allowed to modify certain fields in their own `Codeholder` resource.

 2. Role-based permissions